Are you looking for a tutorial on how to whitewash your brick fireplace?

 We’ve done this once before and the process was very easy.

-You’ll need to remove everything from your fireplace including your television if you have one.
+You’ll need to remove everything from your brick fireplace including your television if you have one.

 If you have a mount installed, you will not need to remove it because you don’t need to paint right up to the mount.
 Your TV will cover the surrounding area anyway.